exercism/python/docs/TESTS.md

 OK
 ```

 ### More `pytest` Examples

+Below are some additional examples and details for getting up and running quickly with Pytest.
+[How to invoke pytest](https://docs.pytest.org/en/latest/how-to/usage.html#usage) and [pytest command-line flags](https://docs.pytest.org/en/latest/reference/reference.html#command-line-flags) offer full details on all of pytests run options.

 #### Stop After First Failure
 The above will run all the tests, whether they fail or not.
 If you'd rather stop